“The business that considers itself immune to the necessity for advertising sooner or later finds itself immune to business.”

 To sum it up, the process goes like this:

 Ready to create your own value-first ads?
-Here are some examples of the types of content to promote for each stage of the funnel.
+Let’s look at some examples of the types of content to promote for each stage of the funnel.

-I’m going to borrow Eduardo’s graphic again, except I’m going to write all over it with red ink this time (thanks again buddy).
+I’m going to borrow Eduardo’s graphic again, except I’m going to write all over it with red ink this time:

 “Okay,” you’re saying to yourself.
 “I got it.
 I should use Facebook to build awareness and warm up the audience.
 Then, I’ll use email for most of the selling.
 But does email really still work?”